 Toray Industries, Inc. has been working to further improve systems that help employees achieve a harmonious balance between work and family life, by offering a wider variety of lifestyle options for men and women.
 Support systems that exceed those legally mandated for childcare, family care, and maternity protection are provided, the result of the company's commitment to making them accessible and responsive for a diverse range of employee needs.
-In 2007, the company was granted certification as a general corporate entity meeting the

 In 2007, the company was granted certification as a general corporate entity meeting the requirements for supporting the development of the next generation by Japan's Ministry of Health, Labour and Welfare.